Yehan20/yehan-frontend-assessment-irusri-group-ab/README.md

 A Todo app that allows you to update add and view todoes and authenticates users you can login and test it out.

-Link to the application:
+Link to the application: https://main--yehan-frontend-assesment-todo.netlify.app/
 ## Concepts and Areas Convered

-- Set Up Development Enivrnoment using React Vite , Intergrate Mui library
+- Set Up Development  Environment using React Vite , Intergrate Mui library
 - Use Mui Design Conecpts and it's theme
 - Developed Protected Routes in React Router for Authentication
-- Used Help of Context Api to Help in authentication and Autherization
+- Used Help of Context Api to Help in authentication and authorization
 - Configured and user formik and yup for validations and bscrypt for hashing
 - Usage of local storage to save the data
 - various array methods to manage todos , save , search , view ,